Neobank and Fintech Consultants.

 Joining a card scheme involves either becoming a direct scheme member or partnering with a principal member (e.g., a bank).
 Direct membership requires demonstrating financial stability, operational readiness, regulatory approval, and meeting scheme-specific risk, compliance, and technology standards.
 Fintechs often start by working with an issuing/acquiring partner to accelerate market entry while building capacity for future direct membership.

-When is a firm required to undergo an AML audit in the UK?
+When is a firm required to undergo an AML and Safeguarding audit in the UK?

-Can a fintech passport its EMI licence into the EU post-Brexit?
+Can a UK fintech passport its EMI licence into the EU post-Brexit?

 What are the common reasons FCA applications for e-money or payment licences are rejected?

-How can you improve an AML audit score?
+How can you improve an AML or Safeguarding audit score?

 Get in touch